Patient Participation Group (PPG)

 Would you like to take part - new members always welcome?

-If so, please attend our next Patient Participation Group Meeting in Health Education Room at Chrisp Street Health Centre on Tuesday 10 October 2017 at 1pm.
+If so, please attend our next Patient Participation Group Meeting in the Health Education Room at Chrisp Street Health Centre on Tuesday 16 October 2018 at 1pm.
 Refreshments provided!

 For more information, call the Surgery on 020 7515 4860.